Spatulox/APITester/README.md

 # <a id="current-implementation"></a>Current implementation
-> - Nothing at all, only the README.md file...
+> - Import Insomnia / Postman extraction
+> - Save/Read a config
+> - Execute a config

 # README